tytydraco/yessleep/out/Blair_this_is_Finn_A_group_of_people_broke_into_my_house_last_night_but_nothing_was_stolen_You_can_have_everything_I_dont_think_Im_coming_home.md

 All I could appreciate were the polaroids.

 Thousands of nearly identical images seemed to form its body.
-They jutted out of the entity at chaotic-looking angles: reptilian scales that had become crowded over time, and each one was fighting to maintain a tenuous connection to the flesh hidden somewhere underneath.
+They jutted out of the entity at chaotic-looking angles: reptilian scales that had become progressively overcrowded, each one now fighting to maintain a tenuous connection to the flesh hidden somewhere underneath.

 It didn’t have fingers.
 Instead, the plastic squares formed a kind of rudimentary claw.
-Two-thirds down the arms, its upper extremities bifurcated into two saucer-shaped, plate-sized digits.
+Two-thirds down the arms, its upper extremities bifurcated into a pair of saucer-shaped, plate-sized digits.

-I watched as the right arm curved towards its torso.
+I watched as the right arm curved towards its belly.
 The motion was rigid and mechanical, and it was accompanied by the squeaking of plastic rubbing against plastic.
 It grasped a single picture at the tip of its claw.
 Assumably the one that had just been taken.

 The one that included me.